danfuzz/samizdat/doc/language-guide/02-data.md

 #### Type

-A `type` represents the type of a value.
-There are three major categories of type: "core", "transparent derived", and "opaque derived".
-All types have a name.
-For transparent types *only*, there is a one-to-one correspondence between type names and transparent types.
+A `type` value represents the type of a value.
+Every type has a name which is typically, but not necessarily, a string.
+There are three major categories of type:

-The type of core values (those described above as well as the type `type` itself) is a core type.
+* All core values (described above, and values of type `type` as described here) have a "core type" as their type.
 The name of each core type is a string of the "human" name of the type.
 By convention, core type names are capitalized.

-The type of a data value created using the syntax `@[type: value]` is a transparent derived type, where the type's name is the `type` specified in the syntax.
+* The type of a data value created using the syntax `@[type: value]` is a transparent derived type, where the type's name is the `type` specified in the syntax.
 For example, the type of `@["stuff": [1, 2, 3]]` is a transparent type with name `"stuff"`.
 This is described more fully below under "Derived types".

+  There is a one-to-one correspondence between a value and a transparent derived type with that value as its name.
+As such, Samizdat does not expose transparent derived types directly.
+These are represented as the name of the type.

-TODO: The type of a data value explicitly created using a type is that type.
+* TODO: The type of a data value explicitly created using a type is that type.
   In the language, the only way to do this is with an opaque derived type.
   Such types are created with both a name and a secret.
 The same secret must be used both the create values of the type as well as access the data payload of values of the type.

 ### Derived types